PadraicCallahan/Project_1_Virtual_Network/README.md

 - 12 p.m.

-A list all the types of downloaded files that have been identified for the last 7 days, along with a short description of each file type: css- (Cascading Style Sheets) describe how HTML elements are displayed on the screen. deb- (Debian Software Package file) Made of two TAR archives that make up executable files, documentation, and      libraries. gz- archive file compressed by standard GNU zip rpm- (Red Hat Package Manager) stores installation packages on Linux.
-Provides software distribution, installation, upgrade, and removal. zip- archive file format supporting lossless data compression.
+A list all the types of downloaded files that have been identified for the last 7 days, along with a short description of each file type:

+css- (Cascading Style Sheets) describe how HTML elements are displayed on the screen.

+deb- (Debian Software Package file) Made of two TAR archives that make up executable files, documentation, and libraries.

+gz- archive file compressed by standard GNU zip.

+rpm- (Red Hat Package Manager) stores installation packages on Linux.
+Provides software distribution, installation, upgrade, and removal.

+zip- archive file format supporting lossless data compression.

 --------------------------------------------------------------------------------------------------------------------